 It was Pierre who got me into competitive mountain biking.
 In 2009 he bought himself a Specialized Epic and joined some of the PPA races.
 I thought this was pretty cool, and bought myself a second-hand Scott hardtail for R4000.
 On one of our holiday trips to Wilderness, I got rid of the flat pedals and learned to use cleats instead, which obviously consisted of frequent dust bites and tons of blue marks for the first few times.
 During one of my first races, I fell so badly that my hand had to receive ten stitches.
 This was my baptism to mountain biking.
 Unimpressed of the little mishap I did more and more PPA races, where I quickly improved and even ended up on the podium.
 A year later I looked into getting a bike that was a bit more advanced, had proper brakes, functioning gears, less frequent tire problems and was not competing with my body weight.
 I bought a Kona Hei Hei, a full sus which also happened to be a 29er.
 Changing from the old Scott to the Kona was an incredible experience.
-I remember how I descended with the Kona for the first time and just rolled over everything without bouncing and slipping.
+I remember how I descended with the Kona for the first time and just rolled over everything without bouncing and and full control.
 I felt invincible on my new bike.

 Over the years, cycling has become a central part of my life.
 It is no longer just a means to stay fit or get from A to B but has become a lifestyle that is intrinsically embedded in my daily routine.
 I often think about what it is that draws me so magically towards the sport and always end up with the same conclusion.
 It is simply an amazing feeling to be in the nature shredding trails, challenging one’s ability to push limits, and meet amazing people in the process.

 I thought about how to turn my passion into a job, and eventually in 2015 made the decision together with Chris Chase, to set up a mountain bike touring business accompanied by a sport apparel import venture.